gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_019_runway_prompt.md

-## Runway Prompt — Scene 19: Jack’s Documentary Idea
+# Runway Prompt — Scene 019: Jack’s Documentary Idea

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Scene Objective:**
 Depict Jack Keller alone in his office, grappling with the desire to protect his wife, Florentine.
 He arrives at the idea of producing a documentary to raise her public profile, possibly shielding her from harm.
 The scene should suggest quiet urgency and inner resolve.